 It is recognised that all matters relating to Child Protection are highly confidential and the DSL / DDSL will share that information on a 'need to know, what and when basis'.
-In line with this, records will be stored securely with restricted access to only relevant staff.
-At Leconfield School we use CPOMS to store records.
-Staff access is restricted through categories, classes and the alert system.
+In line with this, records will be stored securely with restricted access via CPOMS to only relevant staff.